Nakhon Ratchasima F.C.

-Nakhon Ratchasima Football Club (Thai สโมสรฟุตบอลจังหวัดนครราชสีมา) (currently known as Nakhon Ratchasima Mazda due to sponsorship reasons), is a Thailand professional football club based in the province of Nakhonratchasima, Thailand.
-They currently compete in the Thai League 1 in the 2025-26 season, following promotion from the 2023–24 Thai League 2 as champions.
+Nakhon Ratchasima Football Club (Thai สโมสรฟุตบอลจังหวัดนครราชสีมา) (currently known as Nakhon Ratchasima Mazda due to sponsorship reasons), is a Thailand professional football club based in the province of Nakhon Ratchasima, Thailand.
+They currently compete in the Thai League 1 in the 2025–26 season, following promotion from the 2023–24 Thai League 2 as champions.

 The clubs has won two Thai League 2 title in their history.

 The club supports 3 other sports teams, Nakhon Ratchasima V-One Futsal Club, Nakhon Ratchasima Men's Volleyball Club, and Nakhon Ratchasima Women's Volleyball Club.

 History

-1999–2008: Beginnings
+Beginnings (1999–2008)

 Nakhon Ratchasima were formed in 1999.
-After spending fourteen-years of their history in Provincial League of the Thai Football League, this big club won promotion to Thai Division 1 League in 2011.
+After spending fourteen years of their history in Provincial League of the Thai Football League, this big club won promotion to Thai Division 1 League in 2011.

 In 2007, despite finishing fourth from bottom in a twelve-team division (in Division 1), 'Nakhon Ratchasima' were relegated to the newly formed third tier of the Thai football pyramid because of league restructuring.

 The Division Two years

 In 2008, Nakhon Ratchasima finished fourth in the now defunct Division 2 Group A. Nakhon Ratchasima started the season slowly but embarked on a five-game winning streak in the middle third of the season which gave them a chance of promotion.
 However, a disappointing run-in meant that Korat eventually finished fourth.

 In 2009, Nakhon Ratchasima finished second in the inaugural Division 2 Northeast.
 Despite leading the division for most of the season, they slipped to second on the final day as they drew 1–1 at home with Nakhon Phanom whilst title rivals Loei City beat Chaiyaphum United 1–0 meaning that Loei took the title and the sole promotion play-offs spot on the final day of the season.
-Nakhon Ratchasima also reached the quarter-finals of the FA Cup (the only Regional League side to make it to that stage) but lost to TPL side Thai Port.
+Nakhon Ratchasima also reached the quarter-finals of the FA Cup (the only Regional League side to make it to that stage) but lost to TPL side Port.

 In 2010, Nakhon Ratchasima finished fourth in the expanded 16-team Northeast Division.
 Another high finish but they were far behind the top two of Loei and Buriram.
 Head coach Mann Jantanarm resigned after the 4–0 away defeat to Buriram and was replaced by a member of the backroom staff, Vichan Cha-on Sri.
-Despite a successful FA Cup run in 2009, the club fell at the first hurdle in the 2010 competition as they lost 2–1 away at Phuket.
+Despite a successful Thai FA Cup run in 2009, the club fell at the first hurdle in the 2010 competition as they lost 2–1 away at Phuket.
 They were slightly more successful in the relaunched League Cup.
 Loei City were beaten 3–1 at the 80th Birthday Stadium in the preliminary round.
 This set up a first round proper clash with TPL side Samut Songkhram to be played over two legs.
 A good first leg performance saw Nakhon Ratchasima go down just 1–0 to opponents ranked two divisions higher.
 In the second leg, however, Nakhon Ratchasima lost 7–0 as the class of the opposition finally told.